Frequently Asked Questions

 - What is the passing score for the Final Exam?

-- If I fail the final Exam take it again?
+- If I fail the Final Exam, can I take it again?

 - Can I view Saylor.org courses on my tablet or mobile phone?